4 Types of Joints in Concrete Construction

 It covers the four main joint types and considerations for effective joint design and construction.

-What is a Concrete Joint?
+What is a concrete joint?

 A concrete joint is a planned point of separation or discontinuity purposely placed within or between concrete structural elements.
 Joints serve several vital roles: